Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/votifier.md

   - Minecraft
 ---
 ## What does the plugin do?
-NuVotifier is a plugin that allows players to receive rewards when voting for your server on server list sites, There is an extensive amount of plugins that listen to Votifier, and give rewards when a player votes.
+NuVotifier is a plugin that allows players to receive rewards when voting for your server on server list sites, there is an extensive amount of plugins that listen to Votifier, and give rewards when a player votes.

 ---

 ## Do I need to use the plugin in the example?
-No, You can use any plugin that is advertised as hooking into NuVotifier.
+No, you can use any plugin that is advertised as hooking into NuVotifier.

 ---